 Requirements for CIS BYOD (Bring Your Own Device) grades 6-8

 All Middle school students at Copenhagen International School are required to bring their own computer to school.
-For the school year 2015-16, you can choose between the following options.
+You can choose between the following options.

 Option 1: Laptop